AI4Finance-Foundation/FinGPT/README.md

 # ChatGPT for FinTech

-The NLP data is put in the [FinNLP repo](https://github.com/AI4Finance-Foundation/FinNLP)
+The NLP data is put in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)

 ## ChatGPT at AI4Finance